emw42280/LAPD-Crime-Data/README.md

 - Crime count (visualization 1: count < 10k) (visualization 2: count > 10k)

 ## **Analysis and Results:**
 The data indicates that men have a consistently higher likelihood of being victims of violent crimes involving weapons compared to women.
 Across almost every weapon category — including firearms, knives, blunt objects, and physical force — male victims outnumber female victims.
-This trend highlights a significant gender imbalance in exposure to violent crime.
+This pattern may reflect broader societal factors such as differences in behavior, occupation, or exposure to high-risk environments.

  **Notable Data Observations:**